coopergau/solana-automated-market-maker/README.md

 # To do

 Add the add liquidity function
+ - change the tests so ther is an init describe and then each describe is like an function call and then the tests just follow
  - users add both kinds of liquidity according to the current ratio - done - function takes individual amounts is inputs - add thing that only allows funds to be added if the ratio is within like 2% or something just incase ratio changes before submitted order gets approved
  - if there are no tokens the raio is 1:1
  - they get the spl tokens in return that represent share of the pool